The New Zealand Wars / Ngā Pakanga o Aotearoa: Background and context

-O'Malley has acknowledged the significance of the day of commemoration of the victims of the New Zealand Wars and the increased focus on teaching the country's history in a revised curriculum and co-authored another article which holds that there is a "greater willingness to face up to the bitter and bloody realities of these conflicts...[and]... to introduce local histories and studies of these conflicts into the school curriculum."
+O'Malley has acknowledged the significance of the day of commemoration of the victims of the New Zealand Wars and the increased focus on teaching the country's history in a revised curriculum and co-authored another article which holds that there is a "greater willingness to face up to the bitter and bloody realities of these conflicts...[and]... to introduce local histories and studies of these conflicts into the school curriculum".

-One reviewer suggests that the publication of the book in May 2019, was [one of] "a number of catalysts" that precipitated the announcement on 12 September by Jacinda Ardern that by 2022, all New Zealand schools "would be required to teach key aspects of the country's history, including the New Zealand Wars."
+One reviewer suggests that the publication of the book in May 2019, was [one of] "a number of catalysts" that precipitated the announcement on 12 September by Ardern that by 2022, all New Zealand schools "would be required to teach key aspects of the country's history, including the New Zealand Wars".
 In 2019, Jack Tame noted that while the New Zealand curriculum at the time "allowed for flexibility" about what children were taught, there was some call for it to be more specific, in particular with regard to learning about the country's history.
-Tame introduces The New Zealand Wars | Ngā Pakanga o Aotearoa as a "resource for students" created by Vincent O'Malley to address this.
-In the interview O'Malley notes that the teaching about the New Zealand Wars is seen as a "contentious and potentially divisive" and some schools can avoid the topic because of the structure of the curriculum in 2019.
-Comparing the book to his previous work, The Great War for New Zealand O'Malley claimed it was more "accessible...[suggesting]...New Zealand had turned a corner in addressing its bloody history."
+Tame introduces The New Zealand Wars / Ngā Pakanga o Aotearoa as a "resource for students" created by Vincent O'Malley to address this.
+In the interview, O'Malley notes that the teaching about the New Zealand Wars is seen as a "contentious and potentially divisive" and some schools can avoid the topic because of the structure of the curriculum in 2019.
+Comparing the book to his previous work, The Great War for New Zealand, O'Malley claimed it was more "accessible...[suggesting]...New Zealand had turned a corner in addressing its bloody history".
 In the same article, O'Malley said he hoped the book would be used as a resource to "kickstart the process" of getting some clear direction from the Ministry of Education to support schools in managing this.